nickfos/Outage-Board/README.md

 # Outage-Board
-A bottom of the barrel but functional Outage Board
+A bottom of the barrel but functional Outage Board in C#/HTML/CSS/Javascript